-COVID-19 Notice: The border between the US and Canada is closed for non-essential travel through at least October 31, 2020.
-Most attractions are open with additional protections to keep travelers safe.
+COVID-19 Notice: Most attractions are open with additional protections to keep travelers safe.
 Please check the website for the specific attraction you plan on visiting in advance to familarize yourself with changes which may include pre-booking requirements and/or masks.

 Why is Niagara Falls known as the Honeymoon Capital?

 People have been honeymooning in Niagara Falls longer than Canada has been a country.
 It all started back in 1801 when newly married 18-year-old Theodosia Burr, the daughter of U.S. Vice President Aaron Burr, visited with her husband, the future South Carolina governor Joseph Alston.

 Since there were no cars or planes at the time, the couple had to travel from Albany, New York to Niagara Falls by packhorse.
 Of course, they brought several servants to help on the journey.

 Napoleon Bonaparte’s brother, Jerome, also chose to honeymoon in Niagara with his new American wife, Elizabeth Patterson, a few years later in 1804.
 They made the trek all the way from New Orleans.

 Niagara has been the setting for many memorable on-screen couples too.
 In Superman II, Lois Lane and Clark Kent are seen at the Falls where Superman has to rescue a boy who has fallen.
 In the tv series The Office, Jim and Pam notably said “I do” on a Niagara Falls boat tour in a 2009 episode.
 Back in 1953, Marilyn Monroe starred in the film Niagara, although it was more of a thriller than romantic movie.